boraoden/boraoden.github.io/about.md

 <!--- <img src="images/medic.gif" alt="mediiic!" width="245" height="127"> --->

-hello there! i am just a fresh medical graduate from turkey who is enthusiastic about linux, books, movies, sports and cats. yes, it is nine year old me down there.
+welcome, i am just a fresh medical graduate from turkey who is enthusiastic about tech, books, movies, sports and cats. yes, it is nine year old me down there.

 contact: